Type-Zero/django-training/training/6-NewModelAndRelations.md

 ...
 ```

-Now not only our articles show up with themes labelled, but clicking those items now bring the user to a list of related articles, sharing the same Tag.
+Now not only our articles show up with labelled themes, but clicking those items now bring the user to a list of related articles sharing the same Tag.
-Pretty neat, right?

 ## Polishing the interface

-In order to make the navigation experience consistent inside our application, let's get rid of the 'back' button in the article __details__ page, and instead make our title in the navigation bar a link to the __index__ page.
+In order to make the navigation experience consistent across the application, let's get rid of the 'back' button in the article __details__ page, and instead make our site's title in the navigation bar a link to the __index__ page.
 We will need to edit the _blog/templates/article.html_ file:

 ```html